maxgio92/notes/content/notes/program-execution-environment.md

 ![memory-regions-stack-instructions](https://raw.githubusercontent.com/maxgio92/notes/68c5220995702493845a3d96cc9d6dc7ce61ec8f/content/notes/memory-regions-allocations.jpg)
 > Credits for the diagram to [yousha.blog.ir](https://yousha.blog.ir/).

 Now let's get back to the pointer register.
-We mentioned that the base pointer is often called frame pointer.
+We mentioned that the base pointer is often called a frame pointer.

 ## How the program is loaded into memory in Unix-like OSes?